 Card games are often considered the more compact cousin of board games.
 With far fewer components, shorter runtimes, and thinner rulebooks, there’s never a bad time to have a game.
 However, the best card games around can be just as complex and engaging as their bigger, board-ier tabletop counterparts.

 We can suggest some of the best card games around right now, whatever the occasion.
 The list below will continue to grow, but we also have further suggestions in our other guides.
-Whether you want family card games, funny card games, or the best card games for adults, we have a recommendation for you.
+Whether you’re the best pure-bred trading card games; easier-going family card games, funny card games, or the best card games for adults, we have a recommendation for you.

 - Arkham Horror: The Card Game